dougrday/frontend-libraries/docs/README.md

 ## Not Included

-* Vue - not included as it solves problems in a similar way to React and Svelte, with no clear advantages.
+* Vue - solves problems in a similar way to React and Svelte, with no clear advantages.
-* SolidJS - not included as its too new, with very little adoption.
+* SolidJS - too new, with very little adoption.
 * Alpine.js - not well-adopted and doesn't provide as clear performance benefits as promised.
 * Lit - too low-level for application development.
 * Preact - uses the same API as React, offered as a better-performing alternative.
 Not included as it's